mikeduglas/libcurl/examples/C6.3 apps/Readme.txt

 b) File Download via HTTP.
 c) Web Services.

-3) HTTPDownload (File Download via HTTP)
+3) HTTPDownload (File Download via HTTP/HTTPS)
-Contains two App's.
+Contains three App's.
 a) HTTPDownloadNoProgress app is very basic with No Progress indicators.
-b) HTTPDownloadProgress app is more advanced and have a Progress indicator.
+b) HTTPDownloadProgress app is more advanced and have a Progress indicator, some hand code.
+c) HTTPDownloadProgressDebug app is more advanced and have a Progress indicator as well as uses local libcurl control template.
+Can handle HTTP/HTTPS downloads.

 4) HTTPUpload (File Upload via HTTP)
 Contains two App's.